hishamkaram/minikube-tutorial/README.md

 - how to use HPA/VPA to scale our web server.
 - how to create kubernetes custom metrics to scale celery workers based on redis/rabbitmq message queue.
 - how to create kubernetes custom metrics (stackdriver) to scale celery workers based on redis/rabbitmq message queue.
-- how to Hardening your cluster's security.
+- how to hardening your cluster's security.

 # How to Deploy a Simple Django App on minikube